irena-flextool/flextool/docs/reference.md

 - `reserve_penalty` - [€/MWh] Penalty cost for not fulfilling the reserve requirement.
 - `increase_reserve_ratio` - [factor] The reserve is increased by the sum of demands from the group members multiplied by this ratio.
 Constant.

-## Reserve provision by units
+### Reserve provision by units

 For `reserve__upDown__unit__node` relationships:
 - `is_active` - Can the unit provide this reserve.
 Empty indicates not allowed.
 Use 'yes' to indicate true.
 - `max_share` - [factor] Maximum ratio for the transfer of reserve from the unit to the node.
 Constant.
 - `reliability` - [factor] The share of the reservation that is counted to reserves (sometimes reserve sources are not fully trusted).
 Constant.
-- `increase_reserve_ratio` - [factor] The share of the reservation that is counted to reserves (sometimes reserve sources are not fully trusted).
+- `increase_reserve_ratio` - [factor] The reserve requirement is increased by the flow between the unit and the node multiplied by this ratio.
 Constant.
 - `large_failure_ratio` - [factor] Each unit using the N-1 failure method will have a separate constraint to require sufficient reserve to cover a failure of the unit generation (multiplied by this ratio).
 Constant.

-## Reserve transfer by connections
+### Reserve transfer by connections

 For `reserve__upDown__connection__node` relationships:
 - `is_active` - Can the unit provide this reserve.
 Empty indicates not allowed.
 Use 'yes' to indicate true.